soleaf/MintAnnotationView/README.md

 MintAnnotationView
 ==================

-UITextViews with name height like Facebook
+UITextViews with name highlight tag like Facebook

 Introduction